Paradise trilogy: Production

 The project was conceived as one 130-minute feature film.
 The majority producer of the film was the director's Austrian company Ulrich Seidl Film, with Germany's Tat Film and France's Société Parisienne as co-producers.
 Further co-production support came from the broadcasters ORF, Arte and Degeto.
-The project received funding from the Austrian Film Institute, Filmfonds Wien, Land Niederösterreich, Eurimages, the French National Center of Cinematography and Medien- und Filmgesellschaft Baden-Württemberg.
+The project received funding from Österreichisches Filminstitut, Filmfonds Wien, Land Niederösterreich, Eurimages, the French National Center of Cinematography and Medien- und Filmgesellschaft Baden-Württemberg.
 Filming took place between 22 October 2009 and 14 September 2010 in Kenya and Vienna.

 Themes

 The director summarized the theme of the trilogy as follows: All three women fall in love, experience love and, along the way, disappointment.
 For the daughter at the diet camp (where overweight teens spend their vacations), this is the first love of her life, with all its absolutes.
 For her mother, who travels to Kenya to find love - or sex – it‘s a conscious choice after years of being disappointed.
 And her sister, who loves no one but Jesus, and who has thus found a spiritual, wholly cerebral sexual love, goes even further: What you can‘t find on earth, you long for in heaven, the promised paradise.